 Best practices in DevOps Continuous testing include:

 DevOps is about automating and streamlining the entire SDLC and is more than a methodology or a suite of tools.
-It uses best practices in testing strategies.
+It uses best practices in software testing strategies.

 Automate only the tests you can